The Transformation of the Last Mile: The Way to Customer Comfort and Competitive Advantage

 The spread of COVID-19 profoundly impacted markets, industries, and most communities worldwide by massively disrupting logistics flows and deranging demand/supply patterns.
 As an opener for this article, this sentence probably doesn’t make anyone gasp.
 But when taking a close look at the most critical and likely most misunderstood part of logistics and supply chain execution, we cannot bypass the obvious – the last mile has become the key battleground for profitability, growth, and optimization for shippers, 3PLs and CEPs alike.
 Over the past few months, our discussions with companies across those verticals have exposed a clear picture of the capabilities (or lack thereof) needed to adapt to the challenges such as sudden demand/supply peaks and drops straining existing infrastructure and manpower capacity.

-Scalefocus has prepared a specially-crafted webinar with guest speakers from DHL Germany and Bringg, to talk about just these issues.
+Scalefocus hosted a specially-crafted webinar with guest speakers from DHL Germany and Bringg, to talk about these issues.

 So what’s so special about Last Mile delivery, and why is it growing in importance?